Saad bin Khalid Al Jabri: Exile

 After his dismissal from government, Al Jabri continued advising Mohammed bin Nayef in a personal capacity until he departed Saudi Arabia on 17 May 2017.
 He remained abroad following the ousting of Muhammad bin Nayef as Crown Prince the following month and later took refuge in Canada.
 Thomas Juneau, an associate professor at the University of Ottawa, stated that Al Jabri and other Saudis who had fled the kingdom were justifiably concerned about their safety.
 Bruce Riedel, a former CIA analyst and director of the Brookings Intelligence Project, explained why Al Jabri kept a low profile after arriving in Canada: "I think he's scared.
 Wouldn't you be?"

-In September 2017, Al Jabri's son-in-law was allegedly rendered from Dubai to Saudi Arabia.
+In September 2017, Al Jabri's son-in-law, Salem Almuzaini, was allegedly rendered from Dubai to Saudi Arabia.
 His wife was in Turkey at the time and he tried to persuade her to attend the Saudi Consulate in Istanbul from where, Khalid al-Jabri suspects, she would have been abducted.

 On 16 March 2020 two of his children, Sarah and Omar, who were already barred from leaving the Kingdom, were detained by Saudi security officers.
 Their elder brother Khalid Al Jabri believes that they were to be used as bargaining chips to force their father to return to Saudi Arabia.
-Neither Sarah nor Omar have been heard from since they were taken and their current whereabouts are unknown.

 The family sought the assistance of the US authorities in their quest for information about the pair and Tim Rieser, a senior aide to Senator Patrick Leahy, confirmed that Leahy's office is pushing for both information about their location and their release.
-Rieser stated, "It seems that they’re being used as hostages to try and coerce their father to return to Saudi Arabia".
+Rieser stated, "It seems that they're being used as hostages to try and coerce their father to return to Saudi Arabia".